kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ---
 title: Welcome!
 subtitle: My research focuses on evolutionary responses of marine species to their environment.
 However, I am broadly interested in the adaptive potential of wildlife to respond to global change.
-I'm always glad to talk about research, fieldwork, and conservation.
+I'm always glad to talk about research, fieldwork, conservation, or increasing DEI in STEM.
 description:
 featured_image: /images/Apal_CaneBay.jpg
 ---